Restaurant receipt left at crime scene helped police catch suspected catalytic converter thief

 Officers were called to a used car lot on Florida Boulevard May 5 after two men cut through a chain-link fence and tried to steal catalytic converters from vehicles in the parking lot.

-The two burglars reportedly fled when the owner of the shop confronted them, leaving behind a jack, saw blades, and the keys to a 2013 Infiniti M37 that was parked just outside the property.
+The two burglars reportedly fled when an employee confronted them, leaving behind a jack, saw blades, and the keys to a 2013 Infiniti M37 that was parked just outside the property.

 Just hours after the break-in, police said Lawrence Ames, 42, called in to say that his vehicle—the Infiniti found at the scene—had been stolen the previous morning.
 Officers said in their report that Ames did not have much information, noting that Ames "stated he was high on drugs."